itrnka/ha-framework/docs/models.md

 ### bindRelations() method - binding data to model by references

-Model collections have this functionality: Binding submodels to model by references.
+Models collections have this functionality: Binding submodels to model by references.
 We can add binding methods to assocciated collection and then we can call this method `$model->bindRelations([ ... ])` on our model.
-This method converts model to associated model collection and then are called binding methods on this collection.
+This method converts model to associated models collection and then are called binding methods on this collection.
 So collection methods are accessible also for model.

 Schema: